Pak court strikes down colonial-era ‘sedition’ law | Law-Order

 Pak court strikes down colonial-era ‘sedition’ law

-A high court in Pakistan on Thursday struck down a colonial-era sedition law that criminalised criticism of the federal and provincial governments, terming it inconsistent with the Constitution.
+A Pakistani court on Thursday struck down a controversial colonial-era sedition law that criminalised criticism of the government and the state, terming it repugnant to the fundamental rights of the citizens protected in the Constitution.

-Justice Shahid Karim of the Lahore High Court (LHC) annulled Section 124-A of the Pakistan Penal Code (PPC) dealing with sedition, the Dawn newspaper reported.
+Justice Shahid Karim of the Lahore High Court (LHC) annulled the offence of sedition under section 124-A of the Pakistan Penal Code (PPC) while delivering the verdict on a batch of petitions that argued it was being used by ruling political parties against their rivals.

-Justice Karim pronounced the verdict in response to identical petitions seeking to annul the sedition law, the paper said.

-One of the petitions, filed by a citizen named Haroon Farooq, which was identical to all other pleas urged the court to declare Section 124-A of the PPC as "ultra-vires in terms of Article 8 of the Constitution being inconsistent with and in derogation of fundamental rights provided under Article 9, 14, 15, 16, 17 and 19, 19A of the Constitution".
+Main petitioner Haroon Farooq said the impugned law of sedition originally was drafted in 1837 by Thomas Macaulay, the British historian-politician, but was omitted when the Indian Penal Code was enacted in 1860.

+"Thereafter, in 1870 the same law was inserted in Indian Penal Code, 1860 through Penal Code (Amendment) Act, 1870 by James Stephen when the colonial masters felt the need to perpetuate their imperial rule," he said, adding it is one of the many draconian laws brought into force to suppress any voices of dissent at that time.

 The petition said the law was serving as "a notorious tool for the suppression of dissent, free speech and criticism in free and independent Pakistan".

-Over the past few years, the petition argued, various politicians, journalists and activists had been booked under Section 124-A.
+Over the past few years, the petition argued, various politicians, journalists and activists had been booked under Section 124-A of the PPC.

+"Every passing day, the intensity of registration of FIRs under this section is snowballing while the people of Pakistan have suffered a lot, as almost every criticism of the government or state institutions has been treated as an offence under Section 124-A by law enforcement agencies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)